littinrajan/littinrajan/README.md

 # Hi there 👋

 I am a Software Developer from India.
-Interested in, write about and develop (open source) software solutions for and with Python, Julia and GoLang.
+Interested in, write about and develop (open source) software solutions for and with Python, Julia, etc and focusing on Artificial Intelligence.

 Working as an **AI Software Developer** at Techversant Infotech , **Mentor** at Exercism for the programming Languages Python, Julia and C